Legal Representation For Injured Victims Of Truck Accidents In Atlanta, Georgia

 - Passing in an unsafe manner

 In truck accidents, fatigued driving is one of the leading causes.
-In order to ensure truck drivers receive enough rest while traveling long distances, regulations are in place that ensure they sleep enough.
+In order to ensure truck drivers receive enough rest while traveling long distances, regulations are in place that ensure the drivers sleep enough.
 It is against federal safety regulations to fail to properly log these breaks or rest times, putting everyone’s life at risk.

 Commercial trucks present different dangers than regular motor vehicles.
 The ability of a truck to stop or brake fully takes longer than that of a car.
 It is very easy to cause an accident on the road by cutting in front of a truck or weaving in and out of traffic.
 Keeping a safe distance between commercial vehicles is vital to preventing this from happening.